lisa-bird/milestone-project-1/README.md

 ## User Stories

 ## User - 1
-First time visitor to the website, wants to see an intuitive design, interaction and an easy to undertand layout.
+First time visitor to the website, wants to see an intuitive design, interaction and an easy to understand layout.

 ![Landing page screenshot](/images/user-1.jpg)